abonafede/stable-baselines3/README.md

 # Stable Baselines3

+This is Andrew Bonafede's modified version of Stable Baselines3 (SB3) in accordance with Duke's AIPI 531 course on Deep Reinforcement Learning.

 Stable Baselines3 (SB3) is a set of reliable implementations of reinforcement learning algorithms in PyTorch.
 It is the next major version of [Stable Baselines](https://github.com/hill-a/stable-baselines).

 You can read a detailed presentation of Stable Baselines3 in the [v1.0 blog post](https://araffin.github.io/post/sb3/) or our [JMLR paper](https://jmlr.org/papers/volume22/20-1364/20-1364.pdf).